thorsten/phpMyFAQ/documentation/documentation.md

 * * *

-**2.3. <a id="2.3"></a>Install-Script**
+**2.3. <a id="2.3"></a>Setup**

 Open your browser and type in the following URL:

 `http://www.example.com/faq/install/setup.php`

 Substitute **www.example.com** with your actual domain name.
 When the site is loaded enter the address of your database server (e.g. db.provider.com), your database username and password as well as the database name.
 The database have to be created with UTF-8 chraracter set before running the installation script.
 You can leave the prefix-field empty.
-If you are planning on using multiple FAQs in one database you will have to use a table prefix, though (i.e. *sport* for a sports-FAQ, *weather* for a weather-FAQ, etc.).
+If you are planning on using multiple FAQs in one database you will have to use a table prefix, though (i.e. *sport* for a sports FAQ, *weather* for a weather FAQ, etc.).
 Please note that only letters and an underline: "_" can be used as the prefix.

 If your PHP was compiled with the LDAP extension you can add your LDAP information, too.
 You have to insert your LDAP information, too.